 Yes, you can use frozen berries if you making the jam off season.
 Just make sure to defrost the berries before you use them and then just add a minute of cooking time.
 The rest remains the same.

-Strawberry Freezer Jam.
+Can I freeze Strawberry Jam.
 How long does the strawberry jam last?

 If you are canning correctly it would last for upto a year in the freezer.
 However if you are refrigerating it, then mine lasted two weeks.
 Ofcourse it was all gone by the end of the second week. .
 The reason I don’t make large batches of jam is I like to try different flavors.
-So stay tuned for more jam recipes on the blog.
+If you love Strawberry jam, you will love pineapple jam.

 How to make jam without sugar?